k-ai-Documentation/kai-instance-api-sdk-python/README.md

     >id: 'Id of the reference node'
 - get_node_by_label : Get all nodes who is involved by the label tag
     >label: 'Label tag'
-- detect_approximal_nodes : Identify nodes who can be used to defined the semaantic context of the query
+- detect_approximate_nodes : Identify nodes who can be used to defined the semaantic context of the query
     >query: 'query searched'